The A-Team: Filming

-Professional wrestlers

-The show featured professional wrestlers such as Hulk Hogan, Professor Toru Tanaka, Ricky "The Dragon" Steamboat, The Dynamite Kid, Bobby "The Brain" Heenan, Davey Boy Smith (The British Bulldog), Big John Studd and Greg "The Hammer" Valentine, in most cases playing themselves.
-In the episode "Body Slam" (which featured Hogan) wrestling interviewer and announcer "Mean" Gene Okerlund also appeared.

-In addition, the music video for John Cena's "Bad, Bad Man" (on Cena's You Can't See Me album) featured the Chain Gang as a three-man A-Team—Cena as Hannibal, plus Cena's cousin Tha Trademarc as Howling Mad and Bumpy Knuckles as B.A.

 Weapons

-In early episodes the team used Colt AR-15 SP1 semi-automatic rifles (with automatic sound effects, simulating the M16), while in later seasons they used the Ruger Mini-14, and on rare occasions, the selective fire AC-556K variant of the Mini-14.
-Hannibal is also seen using an M60 machine gun (which Hannibal called "Baby") in some episodes as well as a Micro-Uzi.
+In early episodes, the team used Colt AR-15 SP1 semi-automatic rifles (with automatic sound effects, simulating the M16), while in later seasons they used the Ruger Mini-14, and on rare occasions, the selective fire AC-556K variant of the Mini-14.
+Hannibal is also seen using an M60 machine gun (which Hannibal called "Baby") in some episodes as well as a Micro-uzi.
 MAC-11s with parts added to simulate the Uzi appear in at least two early episodes.
 Hannibal's sidearms are either a nickel-plated Smith & Wesson Model 59, or a stainless steel Smith & Wesson Model 639.
 Unusually in the episode "Black Day at Bad Rock" he is seen carrying a Browning Hi-Power.
 Face's usual sidearm is a Colt Lawman Mk III, though he does use Smith & Wesson revolvers in latter seasons.
-Many antagonists and members of the team are seen using 1911s as well.
+Many antagonists and members of the team use 1911s as well.
 Starting from Season 4, the then-exotic Steyr AUG bullpup rifle also became prominent in the series.
-"So many different firearms were used in the 1980s hit 'The A-Team' that it's impossible to list them all.
+"So many different firearms were used in the 1980s hit The A-Team that it's impossible to list them all.
 For five seasons, the wrongly accused foursome used rifles, handguns, submachine guns and shotguns to bring justice for the little guy while trying to stay out of jail.
 Regardless of the number of explosions or rounds fired, nobody ever got seriously hurt except for the occasional flesh wound of a team member."
-As a result, the American Rifleman declared The A-Team the Number One Show on Television to regularly feature firearms.
+The American Rifleman declared The A-Team the Number One Show on Television to regularly feature firearms.